Kseen715/ksilorama/README.rst

     print('\033[31m' + 'some red text')
     print('\033[39m') # and reset to default color

-...or, Colorama can be used in conjunction with existing ANSI libraries such as the venerable `Termcolor <https://pypi.org/project/termcolor/>`_ the fabulous `Blessings <https://pypi.org/project/blessings/>`_, or the incredible `_Rich <https://pypi.org/project/rich/>`_.
+...or, Ksilorama can be used in conjunction with existing ANSI libraries such as the venerable `Termcolor <https://pypi.org/project/termcolor/>`_ the fabulous `Blessings <https://pypi.org/project/blessings/>`_, or the incredible `_Rich <https://pypi.org/project/rich/>`_.

-If you wish Colorama's Fore, Back and Style constants were more capable, then consider using one of the above highly capable libraries to generate colors, etc, and use Colorama just for its primary purpose: to convert those ANSI sequences to also work on Windows:
+If you wish Ksilorama's Fore, Back and Style constants were more capable, then consider using one of the above highly capable libraries to generate colors, etc, and use Ksilorama just for its primary purpose: to convert those ANSI sequences to also work on Windows:

-SIMILARLY, do not send PRs adding the generation of new ANSI types to Colorama.
+SIMILARLY, do not send PRs adding the generation of new ANSI types to Ksilorama.
 We are only interested in converting ANSI codes to win32 API calls, not shortcuts like the above to generate ANSI characters.

 .. code-block:: python

-    from colorama import just_fix_windows_console
+    from ksilorama import just_fix_windows_console
     from termcolor import colored

-    # use Colorama to make Termcolor work on Windows too
+    # use Ksilorama to make Termcolor work on Windows too
     just_fix_windows_console()

     # then use Termcolor for all colored text output